suckbluefrog/Batocera-Multilib/README.md

 - Added Gamescope to Xenia emulators
 - Fixed Skyemu Standalone not closing
 - Enabled Retroachievements to lr-skyemu
-- Pached Dolphin Standalone to play achivement sound (can disable in es options)
+- Pached Dolphin Standalone to play achievement sound (can disable in es options)
 - Testing Achievement sounds on Xenia, RPCS3, Shadps4
 - Extract XISO and Pkg tool added to F1 (experimental -- needs more work)
 - Proton-GE to 10-34